ibm-cloud-docs/solution-tutorials/computer-vision-powerai-inprogress.md

    * Security group with a rule that allows ingress traffic on port 22 (for SSH)

 ## Create and access a web app
-## Train and deploy a deep learning model